andornaut/statezero/README.md

 ### Immutable state

 Statezero maintains a single, immutable, global state object.
-Once your code has a reference to a copy of this state - by calling `getState()` - any changes you attempt to make to it will not affect any other values returned by `getState()`.
-Instead, you can change state by calling functions defined using `action()`.
+Once your code has a reference to a copy of the state - by calling `getState()` - any changes that you attempt to make to it will not affect any other values returned by `getState()`.
+Instead, you can modify state by calling "actions".

 ### Actions